cam-barts/cam-barts.github.io/content/Blog Posts/Transitioning to Bunkerweb.md

 Part of my desire to hook into the API is that I want to implement more aggressive honeypot-style banning, but this can also be something BunkerWeb builds in I think.
 BunkerWeb’s ModSecurity rules and block lists do a great job of blocking individual suspicious calls, but I’d like certain hits (like say any request to `/.env` or `/.git` or `/wp-admin.php`) to trigger an immediate ban rather than just a simple block.
 None of my real services use those endpoints, so every attempt is almost certainly malicious.
 Tuning those rules into “block and ban outright” is on my to-do list, but I'd be thrilled if BunkerWeb came out with that functionality.

 Finally, on a purely cosmetic level, the UI feels a bit cluttered with prompts for premium features.
-There are sidebar entries for enterprise-only plugins and a persistent call to action to sign up for the newsletter in the notification area, which I have zero intention of doing.
+There are sidebar entries for enterprise-only plugins and a persistent call to action to sign up for the newsletter in the notification area, which [[Nope#^7a528a|I don't have any intention of doing]].
 I’m fully behind open source developers finding ways to monetize their work, but if I know I’m never going to upgrade or subscribe, I should be able to disable or hide those sections in the interface.
 I’d love an option or even a simple toggle to collapse or remove them entirely, but for now I’m living with the extra noise until I find a neat workaround.

 [![[not_by_ai.png|150]]](https://notbyai.fyi)